China accuses US of 'outright bullying' over TikTok - France 24

 He said the national security grounds for the US's clampdown on Chinese firms "does not hold water", adding that the companies conduct their business activities in accordance with international rules and US laws.

-"But the US is cracking down on them on trumped-up charges.
-This is all political manipulation," said Wang, who warned the US not to "open Pandora's box".
+"But the US is cracking down on them on trumped-up charges," said Wang, who warned the US not to "open Pandora's box".

+TikTok has as many as one billion worldwide users, who make quirky 60-second videos with its smartphone app.

+But the pressure for a sale of its US and international business, based in Los Angeles, has left the company and its Chinese parent ByteDance facing tough decisions.

 © 2020 AFP